-It is early on in the way of summer time, but I know eventually we will hear “I’m bored.”
-Do you have a ton of ideas of fun things to do with your kids?
-Hopefully some of them include getting outside.
+It is early on in the way of summertime, but I know eventually, we will hear, “I’m bored.”
+Do you have many ideas for fun things to do with your kids?
+Hopefully, some of them include getting outside.
 Oh yes.
-I hear the excuses, “It’s hot outside.”
+I hear the excuse, “It’s hot outside.”
 No worries.
-You can wait until the evening when it cools down and you are unwound from work.
+You can wait until the evening when it cools down, and you are unwound from work.
 This is an idea for the entire family to have fun.

-Get outside and shoot targets with the rifle or pistol.
-You can spend time exercising your Second amendment right as well as teach your children important things.
+Get outside and shoot targets with a rifle or pistol.
+You can spend time exercising your Second Amendment right and teach your children important things.

 - Teach them about the Second amendment.